Artemiszty/warframe-linux/README.md

 [How to get out of Wine Dependency Hell](https://www.gloriouseggroll.tv/how-to-get-out-of-wine-dependency-hell/)

 2. Install some tools you'll need for the script.
 You'll have to search for these packages yourself as I do not have/know the package names for every distro:
-winetricks,lzma/unlzma, curl, md5sum
+winetricks,xz-utils, curl, md5sum

 3. Install steam via wine into a 64 bit wine prefix.
 This can be done in Lutris or PlayOnLinux.
 After that, install the game.

 4. Browse to the steamapps/common/Warframe/Tools folder.
 Make a backup of Launcher.exe, then copy my Launcher.exe and Launcher.sh into the Tools folder.

-5. Before running the game for the first time, add the launch option --firstrun to Warframe in steam, then press Play.
+5. If you didn't install from Lutris or Play on Linux - before running the game for the first time, add the launch option --firstrun to Warframe in steam.

-From here run the game in steam, it should open a terminal which will proceed to install DirectX on the first run, followed by updating the game, checking the game cache, and then the game will launch with full Tennogen access.
+6. It should open a terminal.
+If you used --firstrun, it will install DirectX and the registry entry it needs followed by updating the game, checking the game cache, and then the game will launch with full Tennogen access.

-6. After the game successfully launches for the first time, close it and remove the --firstrun option.
+7. After the game successfully launches for the first time, close it and remove the --firstrun option if you used it.

 7. Optionally (you probably really want to do this) Install DXVK: